pandas-dev/pandas/doc/source/getting_started/install.rst

 * `bottleneck <https://github.com/pydata/bottleneck>`__: for accelerating certain types of ``nan`` evaluations. ``bottleneck`` uses specialized cython routines to achieve large speedups.
 If installed, must be Version 1.3.2 or higher.

+* `numba <https://github.com/numba/numba>`__: Alternative execution engine for rolling operations.
+``numba`` is a JIT compiler that translates Python functions to optimized machine code using the LLVM compiler library.
+If installed, must be Version 0.53.1 or higher.

 .. note::